City of Albany

 An analysis of the output by industry sectors in City of Albany in 2017/18 shows the three largest industries were:

 - Agriculture, Forestry and Fishing (510 million or 13.4%)

 - Rental, Hiring and Real Estate Services (323 million or 8.5%)

 In combination these three industries accounted for $1,477 million in total or 38.7% of the total output by total industry in the City of Albany.

 In comparison, the same 3 industries in Regional WA accounted for 14.9% in Construction; 8.0% in Agriculture, Forestry and Fishing; and 4.1% in Rental, Hiring and Real Estate Services.

 The major differences between output by industries in the City of Albany and Regional WA were:

-- A larger percentage of output by Rental, Hiring and Real Estate Services (11.2% compared to 3.5%)
+- A larger percentage of output by Agriculture, Forestry and Fishing (13.4% compared to 8.0%)

-The largest change in output by industries between 2011/12 and 2016/17 in the City of Albany was for:
+The largest changes in the output by industries between 2012/13 and 2017/18 in the City of Albany were for: